nsitu/Plot/README.md

 # Environment Variables
 You should add your MongoDB connection string as an environent variable.
-For example, it might look something like this: `MONGODB_URI=mongodb+srv://username:password@cluster.mongodb.net`.
-(Replace "username" and "password" in the connection string with your actual username and password).
+For example, it might look something like this: `MONGODB_URI=mongodb+srv://username:password@cluster0.xxxxx.mongodb.net`.
+If you're using MongoDB Atlas, you can find your conneciton string in the Dashboard.
+Click the `Connect` button next to your Cluster, and then choose `Connect your application`.